stonerlab/Stoner-PythonCode/doc/readme.rst

 Resources
 ==========

-Included in the package are a (small) collection of sample scripts for carrying out various operations and some sample data files for testing the loading and processing of data.
-There is also a  :doc:`user guide <UserGuide/ugindex>` as part of this help file, along with a complete API reference:
+Included in the `github repository <http://www.github.com/gb119/Stoner-PythonCode/> are a (small) collection of sample scripts for carrying out various operations and some sample data files for testing the loading and processing of data.
+There is also a
+:doc:`user guide <UserGuide/ugindex>` as part of this documentation, along with a :doc:`complete API reference <Stoner>`

 Contact and Licensing
 =====================